Neonatal ward Solna

 Feel free to take photos of or film your baby and show your baby's diary to your relatives.
-If your baby has siblings at home, it may be important for them to draw a picture and/or send something for their new little sibling to display in its room.
+If your baby has siblings at home, perhaps they would like to draw a picture and/or send something for their new little sibling to display in its room.

-As parents, if you have relatives visiting the ward and you want to sit down for a while, we would prefer if you could use the parents' room, which is located outside the entrance to the ward.
+As parents, if you have relatives visiting the ward, we encourage you to use the parents' room, which is located outside the entrance to the ward.
 There is a fridge and microwave in the parents' room.

 Please remember to tidy up after you so the room is clean and tidy when other visitors want to use it.